tytydraco/yessleep/out/Mothers_Instinct.md

 I turn to see Reese and Blake and they look traumatized.

 “Hey guys, Taylor will be okay.
 Just a boo boo.
-Let’s keep playing and he will join us when he’s ready.”, I say, patting both of them on the shoulder.
+Let’s keep playing and she will join us when she’s ready.”, I say, patting both of them on the shoulder.

 “Reese, why don’t you show her your swing?”, I suggest.